liunadirizkyh/class-management/README.md

 ## About
-This program is a student data management system developed using the C programming language.
-It allows users to add student data, input academic grades, and easily display the registered student data efficiently.
+The Student Data Management Program is a simple console-based application designed to manage student information efficiently.
+This application allows users to add new students, enter and update their scores, and view student data with sorting options.
+The primary goal of this program is to provide an easy-to-use interface for managing student records and performing basic operations like adding, updating, and viewing student data.

 ## Features